My top 10 photography tips.

-If you can stand there with two hands free it gives you a bit of a break and also the ability to completely concentrate on what your actually capturing.
+If you can stand there with two hands-free it gives you a bit of a break and also the ability to completely concentrate on what you're actually capturing.

 All too often we get distracted by the process of taking an image.
 The technicalities get in the way and nudge the compositional aspects of photography out of the way.

 It might seem like a pain carrying a tripod around with you but trust me you won't regret it.

 Compose your shot lock your tripod and then worry about the light and how to capture it.